Gov. Lee announces state guidelines for reopening public schools, order allowing contact sports to resume

 Schwinn also said the state education website would feature a "dashboard" that tracked the progress of various systems as they reopen.

-When asked about one positive case that's been reported at Alcoa Middle School, which began a staggered reopening plan last week, Schwinn said she was aware of only one case.
+When asked about one positive case that's been reported at Alcoa Middle School, part of a system that began a staggered reopening plan last week, Schwinn said she was aware of only one case.

 Here are specific recommendations from the state Department of Education: